-After digging my way out from under Thanksgiving leftovers, I can’t help but be in the mood for soup and salad before the next rush of rich holiday foods hits.
+After digging my way out from under Thanksgiving leftovers, I can’t help but be in the mood for soup and salad before the next rush of rich holiday food hits.
 I spent Thanksgiving traveling to see my in-laws with a fever and lower respiratory tract infection.
 They were perfectly lovely during our visit, but I’m wiped!
-Nourishing foods and time to recharge must happen for me before I allow myself to become hot chocolate and cookie crazed amongst all of the busyness of the holiday season.
+Nourishing foods and time to recharge must happen for me before I allow myself to become hot-chocolate-and-cookie-crazed amongst all of the busyness of the holiday season.

 Celeriac is a variety of celery that’s grown for its large, round root instead of its stalks.
 When fresh, the bulb is firm and crisp.
 When cooked it is easily roasted, mashed, or pureed, with a texture somewhere between a rutabaga and a potato.
 It’s flavor is sweeter and more delicate than that of celery stalks.
 If you haven’t cooked with this vegetable before, take the word of Mr. Elton and myself when I say that it’s lovely.

 Today’s recipe for Celeriac and Fennel Soup is mellow and fresh.
 I decided to combine the celeriac with fennel, as it adds a freshness and a mild herbal quality to the soup.
 Today’s post is all about celeriac, however, so I’ll have to save gushing over fennel for another day… This soup may not share in the excessive richness of so many recipes to be found during this time of year, but its pale green color would be so pretty at a Christmas brunch or luncheon.
 Serve it with a little crème fraîche and a drizzle of olive oil for added flavor and flair.

 - 1½ C diced white onion

 - 4½ C chopped celeriac

 - 7 C low sodium vegetable stock

 - 1 C curly parsley plus more for garnish

 - 4 tsp olive oil